 Top Things to Do in Zagreb

-One of my favorite things to do when I arrive in Zagreb is to walk around the city and get my bearings.
+One of my favorite things to do in Zagreb is walk around the city and get my bearings.
 It’s a nice city to walk around, and along the way you’ll see many of the top sights, like the Zagreb Cathedral and the statue of ban Josip Jelačić on his horse.
+If you’re wondering what to do in Zagreb first – start there.

 Zagreb Cathedral of the Assumption